zanella/zanella.github.io/_posts/2018-01-02-spotify_ramblings.md

  But, the worst of all: "radio" is a 10-ish list of songs, like, wtf!? of all the hard problems that come handling huge amounts of data, randomly generating a list is just not one of them!

- The 10k limit on liked songs + the shitty radio makes spotify really good at overfitting, eclecticism? nah, fuck that.
+ The 10k limit on liked songs + the shitty radio makes spotify really good at overfitting, serendipty, eclecticism?
+Ain't Nobody Got Time for That!

  How can Spotify's squad-tribe-guild "success" be so praised when it does such a sloppy job?